benbyford/ai-ethics-framework/Framework.md

 # AI Ethics Framework

-*A general ethics framework for organisations to leanr more about AI issues - used as a tool by [www.ethicalby.design](https://www.ethicalby.design)*
+*A general ethics framework for organisations to leanr more about AI issues - used as a tool by [www.ethicalby.design](https://www.ethicalby.design).
+For context around this frameowkr please read the READ.md document*

 ***